-We also made deductions for movement expenses, in accordance with section 772(c)(2)(A) of the Act; these expenses included, where appropriate, foreign inland freight expenses, foreign brokerage and handling expenses, international freight expenses, marine insurance expenses, U.S. brokerage and handling expenses, U.S. duty expenses, U.S. warehousing expenses, and U.S. inland freight expenses offset by freight revenue.
+We also made deductions for movement expenses, in accordance with section 772(c)(2)(A) of the Act.
+These expenses included, where appropriate, foreign inland freight expenses, foreign brokerage and handling expenses, international freight expenses, marine insurance expenses, U.S. brokerage and handling expenses, U.S. duty expenses, U.S. warehousing expenses, and U.S. inland freight expenses offset by freight revenue.
 We capped freight revenue by the amount of U.S. inland freight expenses incurred on the subject merchandise, in accordance with our practice.
 Regarding foreign inland freight expenses, LGE used an affiliated company to arrange delivery of its merchandise to the port of exportation.
 Because LGE's affiliate did not provide the same service to unaffiliated parties, nor did LGE use unaffiliated companies for its deliveries, we were unable to test the arm's-length nature of the expenses paid by LGE.
 Therefore, we based these expenses on the affiliate's costs as reported by LGE.

-15 See, e.g., Notice of Final Determination of Sales at Less Than Fair Value; Certain Hot-Rolled Carbon Steel Flat Products from The Netherlands, 66 FR 50408 (October 3, 2001), and accompanying IDM at Comment 9.
-16 See, e.g., Certain Orange Juice from Brazil: Final Results of Antidumping Duty Administrative Review and Final No Shipment Determination, 77 FR 63291 (October 16, 2012), and accompanying IDM at Comment 6.
-17 See LGE's response to section B of the Department's questionnaire dated June 8, 2017, at B-31 - B-32 and Exhibit B-24; and LGE's response to section C of the Department's questionnaire dated June 8, 2017 (CQR), at C-
+&lt;sup>17 See, e.g., Large Residential Washers from the Republic of Korea: Preliminary Results of the Antidumping Duty Administrative Review; 2015-2016, 82 FR 12536 (March 6, 2017), and accompanying Preliminary Decision Memorandum (PDM) at 7-8 (LRWs 2015-2016 Prelim) (unchanged in Large Residential Washers from the Republic of Korea: Final Results of Antidumping Duty Administrative Review; 2015-2016, 82 FR 42788 (September 12, 2017) (LRWs 2015-2016 Final)); see also Notice of Final Determination of Sales at Less Than Fair Value; Certain Hot-Rolled Carbon Steel Flat Products from The Netherlands, 66 FR 50408 (October 3, 2001), and accompanying IDM at Comment 9.

+&lt;sup>18 See LRWs 2015-2016 Prelim and accompanying PDM at 7-8 (unchanged in LRWs 2015-2016 Final).

+&lt;sup>19 See, e.g., Certain Orange Juice from Brazil: Final Results of Antidumping Duty Administrative Review and Final No Shipment Determination, 77 FR 63291 (October 16, 2012), and accompanying IDM at Comment 6.

+&lt;sup>20 See BQR at B-31 - B-32 and Exhibit B-24; and CQR at C-35 - C-36.

-For CEP sales, in accordance with section 772(d)(1) of the Act and 19 CFR 351.402(b), we deducted those selling expenses associated with economic activities occurring in the United States, including direct selling expenses (i.e., imputed credit expenses, flooring fees, advertising expenses, and warranty expenses), offset by restocking fees collected by LGE, where applicable, and indirect selling expenses (including inventory carrying costs).
-Pursuant to section 772(d)(3) of the Act, we further reduced the starting price by an amount for profit to arrive at CEP.
+For CEP sales, in accordance with section 772(d)(1) of the Act and 19 CFR 351.402(b), we deducted those selling expenses associated with economic activities occurring in the United States, including direct selling expenses (i.e., imputed credit expenses, flooring fees, advertising expenses, and warranty expenses, offset by restocking fees collected by LGE, where applicable), and indirect selling expenses (including inventory carrying costs).
+Pursuant to section 772(d)(3) of the Act, we further reduced the starting price by an amount for profit to arrive at the CEP.
 In accordance with section 772(f) of the Act, we calculated the CEP profit rate using the expenses incurred by LGE on its sales of the subject merchandise in the United States and the profit associated with those sales.

-Finally, LGE stated that it made certain sales of non-prime merchandise to specialty liquidators during the POR which were resales of units reported as prime merchandise in either this or a previous POR.18 Accordingly, we excluded from our margin analysis those sales of non-prime LRWs which LGE was able to tie to a previous entry of that unit as prime merchandise.
+Finally, LGE stated that it made certain sales of non-prime merchandise to specialty liquidators during the POR which were resales of units reported as prime merchandise in either this or a previous POR.
+Accordingly, we excluded from our margin analysis those sales of non-prime LRWs which LGE was able to tie to a previous entry of that unit as prime merchandise.